 Sharing your art takes bravery especially because it opens the doors for others to see you as you are.
 To be brave, know who you are and be happy with yourself, even in the process that is required for discovering yourself.
 We all have imperfections so knowing them and taking them with stride is how we keep them from taking us down.

 Now that you have accepted who you are as an artist, it's time to take your art to the next level by learning skills, finding the art styles we gravitate towards and experimenting.
-This is a journey I will touch more on in my next post.
-Be sure to subscribe so we can go on a journey of becoming a better artist together.
+Be sure to become a member so we can go on a journey of becoming a better artist together.
 Meanwhile happy creating!